Do you want to learn options trading to maximise returns from S&P 500 ETF?

 Since the Wheel trading strategy uses options to boost the returns on investing the underlying for the long-term, we choose the best ETF by the volume of options traded for each ETF.

 |S&P 500 ETF||Daily options volume|

 By comparing the options volume for each of the 3 ETFs, we can tell SPY has exponentially more options liquidity than the other 2.
-So we will choose SPY is the symbol for trading the Wheel Strategy.
+So we will choose SPY as the symbol for trading the Wheel Strategy.

 3 Steps to the Wheel Strategy

-The Wheel Strategy is a sequences of repeatable steps that we can use to combine selling options with holding stocks to buy low and sell high the SPY ETF.
+The Wheel Strategy is a sequence of repeatable steps that we can use to combine selling options with holding stocks to buy low and sell high the SPY ETF.

 The 3 steps of the SPY options strategy depend on the number of shares you hold: